Dishwashing-The Inside Scoop

 🍋Make Your Own Dishwashing Detergent🧂

 The biggest obstacle to widespread use of green surfactants is the cost.
-The production of these liquids takes longer and incurs high energy and maintenance costs. ((Charles Bronzo et al. 2021)).
-Luckily there is a way for people to make their own detergent.
+The production of these liquids takes longer and incurs high energy and maintenance costs (Charles Bronzo et al. 2021).
+Luckily, there is a way for people to make their own detergent.

-💧 Use Your Dishwasher Responsibly 🫧
+💧 Dishwashing Responsibly 🫧